Effective Facebook Marketing Strategies for 2019

 If you’re reading this it’s likely you’re on Facebook (it's also highly likely your prospects and customers are on there as well).
-After all, there are 207 million active users in the United States alone… and there are 2 billion worldwide.
+After all, there are over 2.3 billion active users on Facebook worldwide.

 Since its inception in 2004, this social network has grown by leaps and bounds.
 It’s free to become a member, of course.
 So how does Facebook make its billions?